ROYAL CARIBBEAN CRUISES Ltd. - www.royalcaribbean.com

 Proof of cook apprenticeship completion or equivalency.

-Minimum two years kitchen experience in a 4 or 5 star hotel, restaurant or high volume food service facility.
+Six to eight years experience cooking and preparing food in a 4 or 5 star hotel, restaurant or high volume food service facility.
 Written references from former employers are preferred.

-Ability to read, interpret, demonstrate and help in the preparation of recipes for all basic meat, fish, sauce and side dishes according to Royal Caribbean International’s Gold Anchor Standards.
-The demonstration includes basic cooking methods such as braise, sauté, broil and grill and the use of a variety of knifes to slice, dice, chop, julienne, etc.
+Ability to read, interpret and demonstrate the preparation of recipes for all basic meat, fish, sauce and side dishes according to Royal Caribbean International’s Gold Anchor Standards.
+The demonstration includes advanced cooking methods such as braise, sauté, broil and grill and the use of a variety of knifes to slice, dice, chop, julienne, etc.

-Knowledge of food handling procedures with regard to public health standards and kitchen cleanliness.
+Extensive knowledge of food handling procedures with regard to public health standards.

 Completion of high school or basic education equivalency preferred.